topofocus/active-orient/README.md

     {Classname}.delete_class			 # removes the class in the database and destroys the ruby-object
  ```

+Classnames appear unchanged as Database-Classes.
+Strings and Symbols are accepted.
 Depending on the namespace choosen in 'config/config.yml' Model-Classes are allocated and linked to
 database-classes.
 For simplicity we omit any namespace ( :namespace: :object in config.yml).
 Thus the
 Model-Obects are accessible directly.